turbot/steampipe-action-check/README.md

 - [Specify multiple paths to locate Terraform files to scan, with the `paths` input.](#specify-multiple-paths-to-locate-terraform-files-to-scan-with-the-paths-input)
 - [Use the action multiple times to scan multi-cloud Terraform resources in the same job](#use-the-action-multiple-times-to-scan-multi-cloud-terraform-resources-in-the-same-job)

+## Utilize OIDC to access authenticate with short lived creds in AWS and GCP

+### Prerequisites

+The projects and roles you enable these changes for in your public clouds, should have read only access to the resources you intend to interrogate with steampipe.
+A prevalidation step of setting your OIDC connection up with your own provider is encouraged, to ensure no miss configuration occurs on the client side.

+#### GCP
+All you need is a configured connection with the project id and service account, with landing repo where you an allowed client.
+Just pass these in as inputs to our workflows!

+#### AWS

+Just specify the full aws account role

+##### Future work

+Fully deploying the OIDC connection into one or more clouds is in future scope but not currently supported.

 ### Run a specific benchmark or control with the `checks` input.

 ```yaml